PauFont3/stonefish_rl/docs/README_installation.md

 ## Prerequisites

 Before you start, make sure the **Stonefish** simulator (version **1.5.0** or higher) is correctly installed and runs without errors.
-You can find the repository and installation instructions here: [Stonefish](https://github.com/patrykcieslak/stonefish)
+You can find the repository and installation guide here: [Stonefish](https://github.com/patrykcieslak/stonefish)

 ---